freysie/watch-date-picker/README.md

 ```swift
 var confirmationTitleKey: LocalizedStringKey?
 ```
-The radius of the date & time confirmation button.
+The title of the date & time confirmation button.
 Default is “Continue” if `mode` is `.dateAndTime`, or “Done” if `mode` is `.date`.
 When `mode` is `.time` or nil, this value is ignored.